AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/asset-review-and-approval.md

 ## Proof approvals

-Proof approvals allow you use basic and automated workflows manage complex review and approve processes.
+Proof approvals allow you to use basic and automated workflows to manage complex review and approve processes.
 For more information about proofing, see [Proofing](/help/quicksilver/review-and-approve-work/proofing/proofing-overview/proofing-basics.md).

 Features available for proofing: